Video · 2026-03-19

 Caption SEO

 On TikTok and YouTube Shorts, the keywords in your video title and description directly impact search visibility.
-Include phrases people actually search for — like "best Vancouver restaurants" — naturally in your copy.
+Include phrases people search for - like "best Vancouver restaurants" - naturally in your copy.

 7) Conversion Architecture - Turning Views into Revenue